A Desolate Cemetery, Unmarked Graves, and the People Who Don’t ForgetA Desolate Cemetery, Unmarked Graves, and the People Who Don’t Forget

 “When children pass away, those are the hardest to deal with.
 The few times I’ve been to the cemetery to do the burials, I’ve had a baby one or two times.
 It’s never easy.”

-Not every homeless person has a substance abuse problem or mental health issue, Mr. Delaney said.
+Not every homeless person has a substance abuse problem or mental health issue, Delaney said.
 Many fall into poverty and homelessness through no fault of their own or through unfortunate circumstances, including sudden job loss.

-And as homelessness spreads throughout Phoenix and other heavily populated areas across the country, the threat of a lonely death on the streets follows the homeless population like a shadow.
+As homelessness spreads throughout Phoenix and other heavily populated areas across the country, the threat of a lonely death on the streets follows the homeless population like a shadow.

 image-5695739

 A homeless person wipes their face with a damp towel during a heatwave in Miami on June 26, 2023.
-(Giorgio Viera/AFP via Getty Images)
+Giorgio Viera/AFP via Getty Images

 The figure represents a 12.1 percent year-over-year increase among all homeless categories.
 It is also the highest number of homeless people recorded on a single night since reporting began in 2007.